Radar in World War II: Australia

-After Australia declared war on Germany in September 1939, the Council for Scientific and Industrial Research established the Radiophysics Laboratory (RPL) at the University of Sydney to conduct radar research.
+In 1939, after David Forbes Martyn was briefed on the British radar developments, he convinced the Council for Scientific and Industrial Research to establish the Radiophysics Laboratory (RPL) at the University of Sydney to develop such systems.
 Led by John H. Piddington, their first project produced a shore-defense system, designated ShD, for the Australian Army.
 This was followed by the AW Mark 1, an air-warning system for the Australian Air Force.
 These both operated at 200 MHz (1.5 m).

 War on Japan began in December 1941, and Japanese planes attacked Darwin, Northern Territory the following February.
 The New South Wales Railways Engineering Group was asked by the RPL to design a lightweight antenna for the air warning radar, also known as the Worledge Aerial.
 LW/AW Mark I.

 From this, the LW/AW Mark II resulted; about 130 of these air-transportable sets were built and used by the United States and Australian military forces in the early island landings in the South Pacific, as well as by the British in Burma.

 American troops arriving in Australia in 1942–43, brought many SCR-268 radar systems with them.
 Most of these were turned over to the Australians, who rebuilt them to become Modified Air Warning Devices (MAWDs).
 These 200-MHz systems were deployed at 60 sites around Australia.
 During 1943–44, the RPL involved a staff of 300 persons working on 48 radar projects, many associated with improvements on the LW/AW.
 Height-finding was added (LW/AWH), and complex displays converted it into a ground-control intercept system (LW/GCI).
 There was also a unit for low-flying aircraft (LW/LFC).
 Near the end of the war in 1945, the RPL was working on a microwave height-finding system (LW/AWH Mark II).